 You never forget your first AMG drive.
-Even after just hearing it’s 4.0-liter twin-turbo V8 engine firing up for the first time, under the protruding hood of what was in 2015 the all-new Mercedes-AMG C63 S, I was instantly smitten.
+Even after just hearing it’s 4.0-liter twin-turbo V8 engine firing up for the first time, under the protruding bonnet of what was in 2015 the all-new Mercedes-AMG C63 S, I was instantly smitten.

 That’s why I’m entirely fine with Mercedes-AMG retaining the same engine in this model year 2019 AMG C63 S mid-cycle refresh.
 Mind you, that’s not to say Mercedes’ formidable tuners have slept on the rest of the car.